rabbitmq/rabbitmq-website/site/kubernetes/operator/operator-overview.md

 ### RabbitMQ Cluster Reconciliation

-Deleted `Secret` objects will be recreated by the Kubernetes Operator but the newly generated secret value will not be deployed to the RabbitMQ cluster.
+Deleted `Secret` objects will be recreated by the Kubernetes Operator, but the newly generated secret value will not be deployed to the RabbitMQ cluster.
 For example, if the `Secret` with administrator credentials is deleted, a new `Secret` will be created with new username and password, but those will not be reflected in the RabbitMQ cluster.
 It works the same way for any `Secret` value, e.g. the value of the [shared inter-node authentication secret](/clustering.html#erlang-cookie)